solidusio/solidus_subscriptions/README.md

 We suggest using the [Whenever](https://github.com/javan/whenever) gem to schedule the task.

+### Promotion rules
+This extensions adds the following [Promotion rules](https://guides.solidus.io/developers/promotions/promotion-rules.html):
+* `SolidusSubscriptions::Promotion::Rules::SubscriptionCreationOrder` which applies if the order is creating a subscription;
+* `SolidusSubscriptions::Promotion::Rules::SubscriptionInstallmentOrder` which applies if the order is an installment of a subscription.

 ### API documentation

 You can find the API documentation [here](https://stoplight.io/p/docs/gh/solidusio-contrib/solidus_subscriptions?group=master).